Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 where `400` is the `value` and `Quatloos` is the `brand`.
 For now, we'll just look at fungible assets whose values have to be non-negative integers.

 The `brand` is a very important component.
-Most ERTP component instances are defined to work with or on one specific `brand`.
+Most ERTP component instances work with or on one specific `brand`.
-In fact, instances of these next three components are all in one-to-one relationships with each other and a `brand`.
+In fact, instances of these next three components all only work on one `brand`.
+Note also that their relationships with a `brand` are established at their creation and can never be changed.
+If they are initially associated with Quatloos, they will always be associated with Quatloos and Quatloos only.

 - **[Mint](./IssuersAndMints.md)** ([glossary](https://agoric.com/documentation/glossary/#mint)):
   The only way to create digital assets of a particular `brand`.
 Each `brand` has a one to one relationship with a `mint` and vice versa.
 The created assets are stored in `payments`.
 - **[Issuer](./IssuersAndMints.md)** ([glossary](https://agoric.com/documentation/glossary/#issuer)):
   The source of truth of how many digital assets each `purse` and `payment` holds.
 An `issuer` is used to validate `payments` received from untrusted parties.
+Specifically, it validates `payments` of the `brand` the `issuer` is associated with.
 Has a one-to-one relationship with both a `brand` and a `mint`.
 - **[AmountMath](./AmountMath.md)** ([glossary](https://agoric.com/documentation/glossary/#amountmath)):
   Methods to do math operations on `amounts`.
-Each `brand` has its own `amountMath` in a one-to-one relationship.
+Each `brand` can be associated with many `amountMaths`, but each `amountMath` is permanently associated with only one `brand`.

 ![ERTP object relationships](./assets/relationships1.svg)

 Let's look at an example.
 Suppose there is the "Quatloos" `brand`.
 That means there is also:
-- A "Quatloos `mint`" that is the only `mint` that can create new Quatloos assets.
+- A "Quatloos `mint`" that is the only ERTP `mint` that can ever create new Quatloos assets.
 - A "Quatloos `issuer`" that is the only `issuer` that can create a new `purse` to contain Quatloos and operate on a `payment` containing Quatloos.
-- A "Quatloos `amountMath`" that is the only `amountMath` whose operations work on an `amount` whose `brand` is Quatloos.
+- "Quatloos `amountMaths`" whose operations only work on an `amount` whose `brand` is Quatloos.

 ![ERTP object relationships 2](./assets/relationships2.svg)